justnonamenoname/lifeticle/readme.md

 creating a binding problem.
 The central particle can be described as a particle capable of qualia - this is its property, fundamentally distinct from the rest of the world, and this is life: a living particle (life + particle = lifeticle).

+To the question of whether there can be another life after death, the answer is: the so-called observer had already experienced a state of death prior to their birth, and yet they were born.
+What prevents the particles from assembling again in another form or similarly?
+Physical laws do not prohibit what has already happened according to these very same physical laws.
+If it were impossible to be born a second time, it would have been impossible to be born the first time.

 ---